-Enki – The God of Water, Wisdom, Arts, Crafts, Male Fertility, and Magic
+Enki: The God of Water, Wisdom, Arts, Crafts, Male Fertility, and Magic

-One of the four gods to whom creation was attributed, Enki was primarily the god of fresh water, and was said to have filled the Tigris and Euphrates rivers with both water and marine life.
+One of the four gods to whom creation was attributed, Enki was primarily the god of fresh water and was said to have filled the Tigris and Euphrates rivers with both water and marine life.

-As a result, he was visually depicted as a bearded man in a typical garb of the time — complete with horned hat — sitting down, with flowing streams and fish around him.
+As a result, he was visually depicted as a bearded man in the typical garb of the time — complete with a horned hat — sitting down, with flowing streams and fish around him.
 Unlike most major gods, Enki did not live in heaven, Earth, or the Netherworld; he lived in the Abzu.

 Although some other gods had a relatively higher share of support as far as surviving records testify, Enki’s contribution to legends was perhaps just as significant, if not more.